 There are red dots indicating information PrivacyGuard is monitoring and yellow caution signs where you still need to input your info.

 Navigation to each section was easy.
-You’re quickly able to view the monitoring information for each section, like our birthday below.
+We could quickly view the monitoring information for each section, like our birthday below.
 Since we didn’t enter our driver’s license or passport number, that was still blank.

-One feature that didn’t work for us was the Registered Offenders locator.
-We disabled our ad and cookie blockers, cleared our cache, and made sure cookies were enabled, but it still wouldn’t load.
+One feature that didn’t work for us was the Registered Offender Locator.
+We disabled our ad and cookie blockers, cleared our cache, and made sure cookies were enabled, but this page still wouldn’t load.
 We aren’t quite sure why, but we couldn’t make it work.

 Also, we don’t love a product that makes us enable cookies and disable ad blockers to use it.
-Since the other services work without this hassle, we aren’t sure why cookies needed to be enabled for the Registered Offenders locator to work.
+Since the other services work without this hassle, we aren’t sure why cookies needed to be enabled for the Registered Offender Locator to work.

-We already know PrivacyGuard is collecting and selling our data, so requiring us to disable blockers is especially annoying.
+According to its privacy policy, PrivacyGuard is collecting and sharing our data with third parties, so requiring us to disable blockers is especially annoying.

 Overall, we can see why someone would want to use PrivacyGuard.
-It has a clean dashboard, it’s easy to use, and it provides a lot of information.
+It has a clean dashboard that provides a lot of information.
 When we went to cancel our trial, we were able to do that from our account page and without much incident.

 If you’re concerned about your credit and identity safety, this may be a great service for you.